IBM/helm101/tutorial/Lab2/README.md

     Note: The service type has changed (to `NodePort`) and a new port has been allocated (`31989` in this output case) to the guestbook service.
 All `redis-slave` resources have been removed.

-5. View the guestbook as per [Lab1](../Lab1/README.md), using the updated port for the guestbook service
+5. View the guestbook as per [Lab1](../Lab1/README.md), using the updated port for the guestbook service.

 # Update the application using Helm

-In this part of the lab we will update the previously deployed application `guestbook-demo`, using Helm.
+In this section, we'll update the previously deployed `guestbook-demo` application by using Helm.

-Before we start, let's take a few minutes to see how does Helm simplify the process compared to using Kubernetes directly.
-Helms' use of a [template language](https://docs.helm.sh/chart_template_guide/) provides great flexibility and power to chart authors which removes the complexity to the chart user.
-In the guestbook example, we are using the following capabilities of templating:
+Before we start, let's take a few minutes to see how Helm simplifies the process compared to using Kubernetes.
+Helm's use of a [template language](https://docs.helm.sh/chart_template_guide/) provides great flexibility and power to chart authors, which removes the complexity to the chart user.
+In the guestbook example, we'll use the following capabilities of templating:
-* Values: which is an object that provides access to values passed into the chart.
-An example of this is in `guestbook-service` which contains the following line: ```type: {{ .Values.service.type }}```.
-The line provides the capability to set the service type during upgrade or install.
+* Values: An object that provides access to the values passed into the chart.
+An example of this is in `guestbook-service`, which contains the line `type: {{ .Values.service.type }}`.
+This line provides the capability to set the service type during an upgrade or install.
-* Control structures: (called “actions” in template parlance) provides the template author with the ability to control the flow of a template’s generation.
-An example of this is in `redis-slave-service` which contains the following line: ```{{- if .Values.redis.slaveEnabled -}}```.
-The line provides the capability to enable/disable the REDIS master/slave during upgrade or install.
+* Control structures: Also called “actions” in template parlance, control structures provide the template author with the ability to control the flow of a template’s generation.
+An example of this is in `redis-slave-service`, which contains the line `{{- if .Values.redis.slaveEnabled -}}`.
+This line allows us to enable/disable the REDIS master/slave during an upgrade or install.

-Theory over, let's give it a go!
+Enough talking about the theory.
+Now let's give it a go!

-1. Update the application
+1. Update the application:

     ```helm upgrade guestbook-demo ./guestbook --set redis.slaveEnabled=false,service.type=NodePort --namespace helm-demo```

-    Helm upgrade takes an existing release and upgrades it according to the information you provide.
+    A Helm upgrade takes an existing release and upgrades it according to the information you provide.
 You should see output similar to the following:

     ```console
     Release "guestbook-demo" has been upgraded.
 Happy Helming!